Taiko2k/Tauon/docs/usage.md

 Output folders will be placed in same encoder subdirectory (can be changed in config.txt)

 Tip: 64Kbps Opus should be good enough for most portable music listening.

 Tip: Not many players on Android support Opus.
 I suggest Rocket Player or AIMP

+### Japanese Mojibake

+In case of mojibake (where track metadata is garbled), the ideal solution is to re-apply tags in a decent tag editor, preferably using a sane encoding (i.e UTF-8) with a tag type that supports it (i.e ID3v2 for MP3's)

+As a temporary solution Tauon Music Box offers a fix mojibake function under TRACK MENU-> META...->FIX MOJIBAKE

+ - 'Fix mojibake auto' should automatically correct the displayed characters in around 90% of cases.
+ - 'Fix mojibake manual' to apply manually based on preseted suggestions, can be used for extreme cases where there are multiple encodings for different fields within the same tag (yes this actually happens sometimes)

+Note: These functions will apply changes to all tracks in folder/album

+Tip: To undo changes make by these functions, use TRACK MENU-> META...->RELOAD METADATA
+Note: Changes made by these functions only apply to internal database and are not written back to tags on disk

 ### Tag Editing